egumasa/linguistic-data-analysis-I/2025/assignments/hands-on-4/index.md

 ### Definitions and operationalization of grammatical features to extract

 - You must describe the specific grammatical features that you plan to extract.
-- For example, for clausal features you need to specify if:
+- For example, for clausal features you need to specify if you are interested in :
-  - you are interested in subordinate clauses or embedded clauses
+  - subordinate clauses or embedded clauses
-  - you are interested in particular type of clauses
+  - particular type of clauses

 - Description of rules to identify desirable linguistic feature.
   - For example, you will need to specify `amod` for dependency label to extract `adjective + noun` phrase.